 Similar to Grammarly – Hemingway app.

-TOBEE Mindfulness coach
+Best to Inspire – TOBEE Mindfulness coach

-This one is actually a game app, but I found it really relaxing, and we all know relaxation is important for quality writing.
+Viridi doesn’t fall under writing apps, but I still use it for writing inspiration.
+It’s actually a game app, but I found it really relaxing, and we all know relaxation is important for quality writing.
 In Viridi you grow tiny succulents.
 I don’t know about you, but I adore succulents.

 Similar to Viridi – My Oasis.
 Check out both of them, they can help you relax and become inspired.